liudiciani/falconproj/README.md

 3. Run *node app.js* to start the server.
 4. Open your browser of choice and navigate to *localhost:3000*.
 5. Welcome to FoundIt!

+##Libraries

+*connect-flash - Used to transfer messages across redirects.

+*express - express.Router(); is used to handle all the routing in our application.
+This happens in the “user-routes.js” file and routes are handled via either the “router.get()” or “router.post()” methods.

+*postgres/pg - In “user.js”, pg is used to connect to the database via the call to “pg.connect()”.
+Once connected to the database, we use pg to query the database via “client.query()”.

+*express-handlebars - used to generate views.

+*body-parser - TODO

+*express-session - TODO.

+##Views

+TODO: Summary of each of the views and their purpose.

+##Statefulness

+We use session states to keep track of whether or not a user is an admin, and if the user is logged in.
+User session is initialized upon running the “/auth” route in user-routes.js when logging in.
+The user object is queried from the database using the “lookup” function in “user.js”.
+Once a user is logged in, they are added to the “online” array in “online.js”.

+##Persistence

+TODO: detailed writeup of how our app uses a database.
+Include a figure that shows the important data sets that your database maintains.